anjumorris/PredictStockDelisting/README.md

 > #### How to run ?
 >
-> 1. Run only the Module - "model" as the other modules/notebooks are related to web scrapping and cleaning of the data.
+> 1. Run only the Module - "model" as the other modules/notebooks are related to cleaning and restructuring of the data.
 > 2. Run flask app -> python app.py